smasongarrison/syllabi/MegaSyllabus.md

 All submitted work must be your own.
 It is your responsibility to avoid even the appearance of cheating.

-Unless I have explicitly stated otherwise, every assessment is closed to outside resources (including, but not limited to books, notes, phones, people, Chegg, the internet).
+Unless I have explicitly stated otherwise, every assessment is closed to outside resources (including, but not limited to books, notes, phones, people, Chegg, ChatGPT, the internet).
-Ignorance of the honor code and assignment instructions is not an acceptable explanation and/or defense.
+Ignorance of the honor code and assignment instructions is not an acceptable explanation or defense.

 ## Common Sense

 To be clear, even if something is NOT explicitly forbidden in this document, that does not mean it is allowed.
 Please use your common sense here.
 If a reasonable person would consider it cheating, it's cheating.

-## Violations

-Violations of this policy result in a zero for the assignment, my perpetual disappointment, and possible additional penalties, including, but not limited to:

-- a referral to honor council,
-- failing the class,
-- a forensic regrading of all previous assessments,
-- forfeiting all extra credit, and
-- being excluded from the course curve, drop policy, late policy, and extra credit.

-## Things that I thought didn't need to be said, but apparently did need to be said.
+### Things that I thought didn't need to be said, but apparently did need to be said.

 Everything must be in your own words, regardless of any open-resource policy.
 Open resources does not mean that you can copy and paste material from outside sources (or from course sources) directly into an assessment.